 - once the desired consistency is reached, you can add cream (optional), garam masala powder, crushed kasuri methi & chopped coriander leaves and switch off the fire. mix well.

 - check salt before we add the tempering. if less than add more salt. cover the dal with a lid. begun to prepare the tempering/tadka.

 - heat oil in a pan. add cumin and fry them. the cumin should get fried and not be raw but don't burn them.

 - now add red chilies, asafoetida and chopped garlic. let the garlic brown.

 - once the garlic gets browned pour the entire tempering along with the oil into the dal.

-- you can mix the dal or serve the dal with the tempering on top it.
+- you can mix the dal or serve the dal tadka with the tempering on top it.

-- have this fantastic tadka dal with some steamed basmati rice or jeera rice.
+- garnish dal tadka with coriander leaves. have this fantastic tadka dal with some steamed basmati rice or jeera rice.

-the dal consistency is neither thick nor thin but medium. but if you prefer you can go for a slightly thick or thin dal consistency.
+2. the dal tadka consistency is neither thick nor thin but medium. but if you prefer you can go for a slightly thick or thin dal consistency.

 3. you can also soak the dal for 30 to 40 minutes before cooking them.